Eastern Time Zone

 Psychologists (APA): The Lifespan Learning Institute and Sensorimotor Psychotherapy Institute are cosponsors of this Continuing Education program.
 Lifespan Learning Institute is approved by APA to offer Continuing Education Credit for our programs.
-Your eligibility for CE Credit is based upon full attendance of the course (documented by your meeting session log-in/ log-out and engagement time), and completion of the online evaluation form within 7 days of the meeting end date.
+Your eligibility for CE Credit is based upon full attendance of the course (documented by your module sessions' log-in/ log-out and engagement times), and completion of the online module tests and evaluation forms within 7 days of the course end date.
 Upon verification of these, a PDF of your certificate will be emailed to you around 7 days following the end of the evaluation period.

 Lifespan Learning Institute is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Lifespan Learning Institute maintains responsibility for this conference and its content.
 This activity offers 113.5 hours of CE credit.

 Location: Online, Online, Online.
 Map